hkisthebest/redditDB/README.md

 - [ ] Fix query cronjob stopping when deploying
 - [x] Grafana logging
 ## Contribution
 This is just a side project of mine.
-However, feel free to open an issue for any suggestions or bug fixes!
+However, feel free to open an issue for any suggestions or bug fixes.